 Consistency is essential when establishing any brand.
 It not only shows a high level of professionalism, it also allows your audience to recognise your brand quickly and take your business more seriously.
 And you need to be consistent everywhere, not just on your own website.
-If you use social media, your tone and style should match that of your brand.
+If you use social media, (and you should!) your tone and style should match that of your brand.

 2. Functionality First

 It can be easy to get a bit carried away with making a beautiful website.
 And your aesthetic is important!
 But functionality should come before creativity.
 So consider the end goal of your site.
 Are you trying to sell a product or service, or perhaps the aim is to get sign-ups for something?
 No matter what the goal is, you need to make your Call to Action (CTA) incredibly visible and obvious.